alxcode-x/mcap-ciber-infra/hola-mundo/README.md

 - The button is disabled if either of the inputs is empty.
 - Validates if both passwords match.
-- Checks if password contains:
+- The regex checks if password contains:
   - `(?=.*[A-Z])` At least one uppercase letter
   - `(?=.*[a-z])` At least one lowercase letter
   - `(?=.*\d)` At least one digit